 If you are on a budget, revisit the list and add your upper limit of what you can afford for the items to stay in your budget and/or put a priority on them.

 Set dates to shop for just one item of the list and decide which one you stop for.
 That item is what your search should focus on.
-However, if you see an item that is on your list and you still like it the next day go buy it the next day if it fits you and into your wardrobe , cross it off the list, and adjust your shopping schedule and the budget.
+However, if you see an item that is on your list and you still like it the next day, by all mean go buy it the next day if it fits you and into your wardrobe.
+Don’t forget to cross items off the list when you bought them.
+Adjust your shopping schedule and the budget.
 When you spend less on an item than planned, you can splurge on another.
 Just know when to slurge and when to bargain.

 Did you already start preparing your fall wardrobe?
 What’s on your list?